P

 The Patterdale Terrier’s lineage primarily traces back to the black, sleek-coated Fell Terrier, which was created in the challenging surroundings of Northern England.
 The Fell Terriers were employed to manage predators that preyed on sheep.
 They were selectively bred to either flush out the prey from their burrow or eliminate it if it resisted.

-Additionally, the breed’s roots can be followed back to the crossbreeding of The Old English Terrier, which was the original black terrier, and the now-extinct Northumberland Pit Terrier.
+Additionally, the breed’s roots can be traced back to the crossbreeding of the Old English Terrier, which was the original black terrier, and the now-extinct Northumberland Pit Terrier.
 Later, it can be linked to the Lake District, especially to Ullswater Hunt’s leader, Joe Bowman, who was one of the initial Border Terrier breeders.

 3 Pros and Cons of Owning a Patterdale Terrier